-Well we were pretty happy with the result as both thicknesses worked beautifully.
-You can watch the video to see the results.
+Well, we were pretty happy with the result as both thicknesses worked beautifully.

 Where Can You Buy Stencil Plastic!

 - We purchased our Mylar stencil sheets in Australia from www.youstencil.com.au, you can also purchase Mylar sheets from the Sticker Stop.

 - For those in the US, Mylar stencil sheets are readily available from Amazon.com